damianhakert/damianhakert.github.io/source/posts/2016-07-15-markdown-kramdown-tips-and-tricks.html.md

 ## Why Kramdown

-Perhaps your first question will be something like "okay, why is Kramdown so special?"
+Perhaps your first question will be something like "okay, why is Kramdown so special?".
 My first experience with markdown was when I first used a [Static Site Generator][SSGs], Jekyll.
 Coming from previous experiences in web development on PHP and HTML, the first thing I wanted to do to a markdown post was adding a class to a particular heading.
 When I googled for that, I was pretty disappointed because apparently we aren't supposed to apply classes inline into markdown files.
-So I had to tweak a lot my experiments until I get some color on to my text.
+So, I had to experiment a lot until I got the desired result: add some color to my heading.

-After trying a lot of new tweaks, and digging the web for answers that insisted in not coming, I finally found out that with Kramdown, yes, I could do a lot of things.
+After trying a lot of new tweaks, and digging through the web for answers that insisted on not coming, I finally found out that with Kramdown, yes, I could do a lot of things.
 And finally I could apply some inline classes through my posts and have my blue headings when I wanted them blue.
-But at that time I haven't noticed that we could do some really magic with it, and that's what I'm sharing with you in this post.
+But at that time, I hadn't noticed that we could do some really magic with it, and that's what I'm sharing with you in this post.

 ## The magic

+We could say that the Kramdown magic concentrates to the following syntax: `{: something}`.
-The magic Kramdown markup has this syntax: `{: something}`.
-This little thing is the basis of a lot of awesome resources.
+This little devil is the basis of a lot of awesome resources.

 Let's go over a few of them now, but you'll find a lot more in our [Markdown Guide][guide].